v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-your-spam-filter-policies.md

       - To select groups, select **The recipient is a member of**.
 Then, in the subsequent dialog box, select or specify the groups.
 Click **ok** to return to the main screen.

       - To select domains, select **The recipient domain is**.
 Then, in the subsequent dialog box, add the domains.
 Click **ok** to return to the main screen. <br/><br/>You can create exceptions within the rule.
 For example, you can filter messages from all domains except for a certain domain.
-Click **add exception**, and then create your exception conditions similar to the way that you created the other conditions.
+Click **add exception**, and then create your exception conditions similar to the way that you created the other conditions.<br/><br/>Applying a spam policy to a group is supported only for **Mail Enabled Security Groups**.

-    > [!TIP]
-    > Applying a spam policy to a group is supported only for **Mail Enabled Security Groups**.

 16. Click **save**.
-A summary of your policy settings appears in the right pane.<br/>
+A summary of your policy settings appears in the right pane.

 > [!TIP]
 >  You can select or clear the check boxes in the **ENABLED** column to enable or disable your custom policies.
 By default, all policies are enabled.
 The default policy cannot be disabled. >  To delete a custom policy, select the policy, click the ![Delete icon](media/ITPro-EAC-DeleteIcon.gif) **Delete** icon, and then confirm that you want to delete the policy.
 The default policy cannot be deleted. >  Custom policies always take precedence over the default policy.
 Custom policies run in the reverse order in which you created them (from oldest to newest), but you can change the priority (running order) of your custom policies by clicking the ![Up Arrow Icon](media/ITPro-EAC-UpArrowIcon.gif) up arrow and ![Down Arrow Icon](media/ITPro-EAC-DownArrowIcon.gif) down arrow.
 The policy that has a **PRIORITY** of **0** will run first, followed by **1**, then **2**, and so on.